Metric distortion Under Probabilistic Voting: Metric Distortion of Borda Under the Plackett-Luce Model

 Recall that \( \theta > 1 \).
 Therefore, the expected Borda score of \( W \) exceeds that of \( B \) by at least a constant multiple of \( n \).
-Since Borda scores are sums of \( n \) independent random variables, each bounded by \( m \), their variance is at most \( nm \).
-By Cantelli's inequality, this implies that \( B \) loses the election with constant probability.
+Since the score difference is a sum of \( n \) independent random variables, each bounded in absolute value by \(m\), its variance is at most \(nm^2\).
+By Cantelli's inequality, for every fixed \(m\), this implies that \(B\) loses to \(W\) with probability tending to one as \(n\to\infty\).
 We now determine the ratio of the social costs of \( B \) and the other candidates: